Plastic Credit Program

 To implement plastic credits, a business should understand the potential organizational benefits, which include:

-- Offsetting a product line, a specific amount, polymer type, or geography of a plastic footprint
+– Mitigating a specific volume, product line, polymer type, or geography of a plastic footprint

-- Lowering the cost of sourcing environmental plastics
+– Lowering a project’s cost of sourcing environmental plastics or producing recycled plastic

-- Certifying materials as being ocean or ocean bound plastic or other sources
+– Certifying plastic as being ocean bound, marine or other sources and geography

 A plastic credit represents collecting or recycling one tonne of plastic material, which can be transferred between organizations.
 They can be used by companies and other entities who desire to address their plastic footprint but are otherwise unable to do so in a practical or economically viable way.
-They can mitigate external environmental plastic waste beyond a company’s control and the unavoidable volume of a plastic footprint.
+Plastic credits can mitigate external environmental plastic waste beyond a company’s control and the unavoidable volume of a plastic footprint.
+However, a plastic credit cannot be used by a company to claim it is part of their recycled plastic feedstock.

-In generating plastic credits, there should be rigorous processes and working from a standard that is separate from the actual project to ensure that the plastic recovery and recycling is:
+In generating plastic credits, there should be rigorous processes and working from a methodology that is separate from the actual project to ensure that the plastic recovery and recycling is:

 - Additional – Recovery or recycling that otherwise would not occur